starshrimp/msp-consulting/_services/outsourcing.md

 # Why Outsource?

-By outsourcing these processes to MSP Consulting, you benefit from:
+By outsourcing these processes to MSP CONSULTING, you benefit from:
 * **Efficiency:** Faster processing by experienced specialists.
 * **Security:** Compliance with all legal reporting obligations.
 * **Focus:** Your HR team can focus on employee development.